mmctl/easycrypt-ext/README.md

 ## Prerequisites

-> :eyes:
+> :eyes: **Can you skip this?**
 > Even if you already set up MELPA and Proof General, skimming these
 > instructions may still be useful for learning about recommended defaults and
 > configuration options that integrate better with this package.

 1. **Add [MELPA](https://melpa.org/#/getting-started) as a package archive**
-   Add the following snippet to your initialization file.
+   Add the following snippet to your initialization file, which will add MELPA to the considered package archives and initialize the package system the next time Emacs launches.

+   > :exclamation: **No need to repeat** :exclamation:
+   > If you  already have `(require 'package)` and `(package-initialize)`
+   > somewhere in your initialization file, you do _not_ need to add
+   > them again.
+In that case, just add the second line from the snippet
+   > after `(require 'package)`

    ```emacs-lisp
    (require 'package)